 If you have a craving for coconut, simply eat one of these coconut bliss balls, and you’ll feel instantly happier!
 They are the perfect snack on the go and I always make sure to also keep many of them in the refrigerator and/or freezer!

 3 Simple Ingredients

 Did you know that coconuts contain healthy fiber and lauric acid which is so beneficial for our health?
-Yes, they also contain a lot of fat, but it’s healthy fat which won’t make you fat.
-To learn more about lauric acid and its health benefits check out this article.
+Yes, they also contain a lot of fat, but it’s a healthy fat that won’t make you fat.
+To learn more about lauric acid and its health benefits, check out this article.

-The three ingredients used in these coconut balls are:
+The three ingredients used in these coconut truffles are:

 - Coconut Butter – It’s also known as coconut manna!
 Made from desiccated coconut (also known as shredded unsweetened coconut).
 I often make my own coconut butter.
 Read below how it can be done.
 You could also replace a part of the coconut butter with cashew butter.